Computer Science (COMP) 418

 **Note: Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering

-Computer Science 418: Distributed Database Systems and Database Tuning is a senior-level database course.
-This follow-up course to COMP 378 focuses on advanced topics in database design, implementation, optimization, and distributed application.
-The course primarily covers database tuning, distributed database systems, and relevant techniques such as query optimization, transaction processing, and physical database design.
-It also covers some aspects related to database administration such as database security, concurrency control and crash recovery.
+Computer Science 418: Distributed Database Systems and Database Tuning is a senior level database course, the second course in database systems following COMP 378.
+The course focuses on some advanced topics that are important aspects in database design, implementation, optimization, and distributed application.
+As indicated by the name, the course primarily covers distributed database systems, database tuning, and the relevant techniques such as query optimization, transaction processing, and physical database design.
+It also introduces some new technologies related to modern database application such as database security and data mining.

-Computer Science 418 consists of the units listed below.
+Computer Science 418 consists of thirteen units listed below.

 - Unit 1: Data Storage and Indexing